Tushar051/DevMindX_2.0/README.md

 ## 🧠 Why This Stands Out

-- 💡 Most platforms offer flat-rate prices or manual cost entry — **Kaamwala intelligently calculates cost using AI**
+- 💡 Most platforms offer flat-rate prices or manual cost entry — **FixBuddy intelligently calculates cost using AI**
 - 🤝 Bargaining is **hyper-local behavior-aware**, giving people comfort and familiarity
 - 🔐 Payments are **transparent**, secure, and fair for both parties